raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

     - `4XXError` (client-side) ⇒ 400 bad request, 403 access denied, 429 throttle
     - `5XXError` (server-side) ⇒ 502 bad gateway exception, 503 service unavailable, 504 integration failure (timeout)

+- Throttling
+    - Account Limit
+        - API Gateway throttles requests at10000 Request/s across all API
+        - Soft limit that can be increased upon request
+- In case of throttling => 429 Too Many Requests (retriable error)
+- Can set Stage limit & Method limits to improve performance
+- You can define Usage Plans to throttle per customer
+- **Just like Lambda Concurrency, one API that is overloaded, if not limited, can cause the other APIs to be throttled**
 ## CORS

 - Must be enabled to receive API calls from another domain